RareSkills/rareskills-huffathon-challenge/README.md

 Lowest gas takes the prize, but the winner will be decided on a hidden test case to discourage gaming the tests.

 Some pointers:
-- the Laplace expansion algorithm we provided runs in O(n!) time, it's probably not ideal
 - don't change the calldata signature -- assume we need to support large integers
 - we will involve large matrices in the test, you should optimize for that
 - the determinant of a matrix of integers is always an integer